 This stretch of road is not going to appeal to everyone.
-But we’re adventurous.
-If we’d had the time we would have ventured down this street to window shop, bargain and try our luck with the empanadas.
+But we’re an adventurous family.
+If we’d had the time we would have ventured down this street to window-shop, bargain and try our luck with the empanadas.

 Unfortunately, we only had a few minutes on the dock before we had to board so we couldn’t look around as much as we wanted to.